 The proposed action will have short-term, localized impacts to recreation and scenery in the project area due to construction-related disturbances (e.g., noise, equipment on the beach, etc.).
 Construction will take place outside of peak beach season which will minimize these impacts.
-Public access to the beach is available at the 1st Beach public parking lot on the western end of the beach (adjacent to the south jetty).
-The Town Neck Beach public parking lot at the eastern end of the beach also hosts multiple public access points to the beach.
-The distance between the 1st Beach and the Town Neck Beach public access points is approximately 0.44 miles.
-Maps of these access areas are in Attachment 1 of Appendix F. Over the long-term, the proposed project will have beneficial effects due to the wider berm and dune system which will provide a larger area for recreation and for scenic enjoyment of the beach.
+Over the long-term, the proposed project will have beneficial effects due to the wider berm and dune system which will provide a larger area for recreation and for scenic enjoyment of the beach.